-Our programme is coordinated by the undergraduate education centre and, as such, runs alongside our medical student programme.
-It is primarily aimed at students wishing to become doctors of the future and therefore require relevant work experience for their medical school application.
+Work experience at Epsom General Hospital is coordinated by the Undergraduate Education team and, as such, runs alongside the medical student programme.
+It is primarily aimed at students wishing to become doctors of the future, therefore requiring relevant work experience for their medical school application.

-All placements are purely observational (no hands-on tasks are permitted) but give you an idea whether the hospital environment is the ideal workplace for you.
+Placements are purely observational (no hands-on tasks are permitted) but give an idea whether the hospital environment is the ideal workplace for you.

 Students should be aware that the following minimum age restrictions apply: